 You may have seen this modern concrete and wood structure, with its living roof, referred to as the Seashell-Inspired House or The Abalone House.
-The unusual modern home (it’s really just a small beach house)in Big Sur, California has been recently featured, with few images, on several blogs (trendir, designyoutrust and inthralld for example) and Pinterest, even though it was completed four years ago.
+The Thomas Cowan Seashell House is a modern home (really just a small beach house) in Big Sur, California.
+It’s been recently featured, with few images, on several blogs (trendir, designyoutrust and inthralld for example) and Pinterest, even though it was completed four years ago.

 Thomas Cowan Seashell House

 The above two images are from unknown source.
 If you know who to credit, please tell me.

 It’s no wonder it’s difficult to find more images and information about this modern structure (which is only 775 square feet).
 The Carmel, CA architect, Thomas Cowen, has no website.
 The landscaping company from which the images in the aforementioned blogs were procured did not credit the photographer and they misspelled the name of the building contractor in their credits.
 But with some serious research, I have uncovered several more images of and information about the home I have yet to see on any blogs or architecture sites and am excited to share them with you.

 Rana Creek the landscaping company who designed the living roof calls it the Abalone House.